 FREP is committee of the London Assembly.
 Six London Assembly Members, agreed by the London Assembly, make up the committee.

 London Fire Brigade staff will prepare performance reports, monitoring data and help develop thematic reviews to facilitate the scrutiny work of FREP.

-You can have your say about our decisions, or make a complaint by contacting the London Fire Commissioner’s office.
+You can have your say about our decisions by contacting the London Fire Commissioner’s office.